shengfeng-yang/shengfeng-yang.github.io/_pages/about.md

 Innovative Materials and Structures Design
 ======
-Our work includes designing groundbreaking materials and structures to address the needs of various engineering domains, including battery technology, and the semiconductor sector.
+Our work includes designing groundbreaking materials and structures to address the needs of various engineering domains.

 Computational Modeling and Simulation
 ======